m3y54m/underactuated-robot-vision-opencv/README.md

 ![](images/old-program-screenshot-working.jpg)

-Further development of this project tries to add this features:
+Further development of this project will add this features:

 - Refactor the code and use .NET 5.0
 - Use a more flexible GUI framework like AvaloniaUI